35percent/11tystarter/src/posts/2017-03-05-aylesbury-cpo-grounds-of-defence-lodged.md

 layout: posts
 date: 2017-03-05
 title: "Aylesbury CPO appeal - a grounded defence"
-subtitle: "Secretary of State delivers on promise to 'robustly defend' his decision against Southwark's appeal"
+description: "Secretary of State delivers on promise to 'robustly defend' his decision against Southwark's appeal"
 image: img/gofundmemarch.png
 ---
 Thanks to the general public's generous contributions to our [crowdfunding campaign](https://www.gofundme.com/aylesbury-the-right-to-a-community-2uefgf2s){:target="_blank"}, the Aylesbury Leaseholder Group was able to submit its grounds of defence of the [Aylesbury CPO decison](https://35percent.org/2016-09-18-aylesbury-compulsory-purchase-order-rejected/) last Wedsnesday.
 The grounds were prepared by barrister [Chris Jacobs, of Landmark Chambers](https://www.landmarkchambers.co.uk/christopher_jacobs){:target="_blank"}, who successfully represented the leaseholders in the final days of the CPO public inquiry.